Mattias-G/RelationshipDiagramTool/RelationshipDiagramTool/README.txt

 - Press and hold the left mouse button on an empty space to make a regional selection, release the mouse to select all node in the selected area

+- Press + or - to move between time layers.
+These are different graphs that represent different points in time (or space if you prefer).

 < Category panel >